samjwillis97/samjwillis97/README.md

 ### Hey There 👋

-I'm a Mechanical Engineer from Newcastle, NSW, Australia with a passion for Software Development and continuously improving my knowledge base.
+I'm a Mechanical Engineer working as a Software Systems Engineer from Newcastle NSW, Australia, with a passion for Software Development and continuously improving my knowledge base.

 A few years ago whilst still studying at university I found my passion for software and technology in general and since then have been teaching myself and trying out a variety of languages with particular interest in both front-end and back-end development.